hieunc3/go_trainning/go_tranning_day1/goroutines_channels/Select_statement/Note.md

 - Select statement is used to choose from multiple send/receive channel operations
 - The select statement blocks until one of the send/receive operations is ready.
 - If multiple operations are ready, one of them is chosen at random.
+- The default case will be executed even if the select has only nil channels
+- When multiple cases in a select statement are ready, one of them will be executed at random